Correspondents

 Egerton, Ariana Margaret

-- Biography: Ariana Margaret Egerton was born in 1752 to William Egerton (c.1730-1783) and Mary Kirke (c.1730-1810) in Little Gaddeson, Hertfordshire England.
+- Biography: Ariana Margaret Egerton was born in 1751 to William Egerton (c.1730-1783) and Mary Kirke (c.1730-1810) in Little Gaddeson, Hertfordshire.
 Her father was an MP for Hindon, Cheshire and Newcastle-under-Lyme.
-She became a Maid of Honour to Augusta Dowager Princess of Wales in 1769.
-After Augusta died in 1772, Ariana held several roles in the royal household before becoming woman of the bedchamber for Queen Charlotte between 1786 and 1818.
-She never married or had any children and died in 1827.
-Ariana met Mary Hamilton at Court and the two ladies corresponded frequently, often about fashion, social events, and gatherings; Mary Hamilton once gave Ariana advice on how to respond to a letter received by a gentleman.
-In 1781 the two ladies did suffer a disagreement, however a month later it appears to have been forgotten and frequent correspondence continued.
+She became a Maid of Honour to Augusta, Dowager Princess of Wales, in 1769.
+After Augusta died in 1772, Ariana held several roles in the royal household before becoming Woman of the Bedchamber to Queen Charlotte between 1786 and 1818.
+She never married or had children and died in 1827.
+Ariana met Mary Hamilton at Court and the two ladies corresponded frequently, often about fashion, social events and gatherings; Mary Hamilton once gave Ariana advice on how to respond to a letter received by a gentleman.
+In 1781 the two ladies suffered a disagreement; however, a month later it appears to have been forgotten and frequent correspondence continued.

 - Project ID: AE